muawwidh/FoxByTech/README.md

 ## Author

 - **Muawwidh**
-- Full-stack developer experienced in building scalable web applications with PHP, MySQL, and modern front-end technologies.
+- Experienced in PHP, MySQL, and full-stack development.
+Passionate about creating user-friendly and efficient web solutions.

 ---